DeepSeek's open-source week

 global _buffer

-# Do MoE combine, compatible with CUDA graph (but you may restore some buffer status once you replay)
+# Do MoE combine, compatible with CUDA graph (you can restore some buffer status once you replay)

 combined_hidden_states, event_overlap, hook = \